Down Girl: The Logic of Misogyny: Himpathy

 In Down Girl, Manne introduces the term himpathy, "the excessive sympathy shown toward male perpetrators of sexual violence," and develops the concept in the context of her analysis of the People v.
 Turner sexual assault trial.
 The term received media exposure in Manne's New York Times op-ed, "Brett Kavanaugh and America's 'Himpathy' Reckoning", and in titles and headlines in Vox, Jezebel, CNN, The Chronicle of Higher Education, and The Christian Post.
 In the book's preface, Manne credits her husband with coining the term.

-Recognition
+Reception

 British philosopher Nigel Warburton chose the book as the best philosophy book in 2018.

 The American Philosophical Association awarded its biennial Book Prize to Down Girl in 2019.
 In the prize announcement, the Association wrote: "Manne has succeeded in measurably improving the quality of public discourse on very timely and vexed issues by writing a book that is both accessible and rigorous."

+Author Sophie Gilbert of The Atlantic prefaced an article discussing sexism under the presidency of Donald Trump by referencing the book's distinction between sexism and misogyny.